Dasharo/docs/docs/variants/novacustom_nv4x/compatibility-check-results-ubuntu.md

 ### Testing assumptions

-1. Tests has been conducted on the same OS version (Ubuntu 22.04 LTS).
+1. Tests have been conducted on the same OS version (Ubuntu 22.04 LTS).
-1. Tests has been conducted on the same device, firstly with vendor firmware, secondly with Dasharo firmware (version 1.2.1).
+1. Tests have been conducted on the same device, firstly with vendor firmware and secondly with Dasharo firmware (version 1.2.1).

 ### Test results